 In 2004, a new trail on Libby Hill was opened and called the Harold Libbey trail.
-Over the past couple of years, this trail has become very popular and always included in guided tours.
+This trail has become very popular and always included in guided tours.
 On these tours I always get asked, “Who was Harold Libbey?
 In 2007 Harold’s son, Richard provided an interview and shared some pictures and stories about his dad.
 So here is a little background on the man who now has his own trail.

 Harold was born in 1903 at the Wilbert Libbey House (see photo left), known to most in town today as the ‘Pine Tree Phone Company’ house on 15 Shaker Road.
-Now this house is the office to Gorrill and Palmer Engineering.
 On the left you can see a photo from the early 1900’s of this house.
 Harold grew up in the house and had a backyard that stretched for nearly a mile to farms on McConkey Road.
 This was 40 years before the Maine Turnpike was built (which goes through the original farm property) and Route 26 was just a road that saw occasional horse and car traffic for those going toward Poland and South Paris.

 Harold grew up a few steps from town yet with hundreds of acres of fields and woods out his back door.
 He had lots of chores keeping a working farm going both as a farm and cutting firewood for the cold winter nights.
 Farm houses typically consumed 15-20 cords of wood per year to heat the house and cook food.
 In summers, a separate kitchen was used that was on the back of the house to keep the heat of the cook stove out of the main house.
 So, in addition to the chores at the house, Harold would go out to the family’s wood lots on Libby Hill, about 1 mile from the house.
 There they would cut firewood and let it dry in summer to be hauled back to the house and stored in the barn and shed for the next year’s heating and cooking.
 So, I suppose on many afternoons, Harold spent time with his dad, Wilbert T., cutting wood out on what today is the trail system named after him.